tensorflow/tensorflow/tensorflow/lite/tools/delegates/README.md

     efficiently manage resources, which would significantly reduce overhead especially if the same delegate instance is to be used for multiple inferences.
+*   `nnapi_support_library_path`: `string` (default=""),
+    Path from which NNAPI support library will be loaded to construct the delegate.
+In order to use NNAPI delegate with support library, --nnapi_accelerator_name must be specified and must be equal to one of the devices provided by the support library.

 ### Hexagon delegate provider
 *   `use_hexagon`: `bool` (default=false) \